Generation Z in the United States: Housing and tourism

 With regards to the housing market, they typically look for properties with amenities that are comparable to what they experienced as university students.
 Large numbers of this cohort are already saving money for buying a home, a goal many prefer to shopping, vacationing, or having a lavish wedding, or even going to college.
 They are also quite willing to have strangers as roommates in order to save on rent.
 By the late 2010s, the number of Zoomers who have taken out a mortgage was steadily rising.
 The first wave of Generation Z was buying homes at about the same rate as their grandparents, the Silent Generation, in late 2019, when they owned about 2% of the housing market.
 Judging by the amounts of mortgages, the top housing markets for Generation Z tend to have strong local economies and low cost of living.
-They also tend to be university towns as many young people prefer to live where they studied.
 In general, whereas the Millennials are migrating North, Generation Z appears most interested in owning a home in the Midwest and the South.
 The growth of remote and hybrid work after the COVID-19 pandemic has made it feasible for Generation Z to own more affordable homes farther into the suburbs.
 Indeed, Generation Z is more interested in owning suburban homes than Millennials, but are more open to options than Baby Boomers.
 As of 2025, Generation Z is outpacing the Millennials and Generation X in home ownership when they were at the same age.
+But for many, home ownership remains a distant prospect due to their low wages and high costs of living.

 As tourists, Generation Z is concerned about the impact of their travels.
 But affordability is a more important factor for their decision-making.